In the last few years, several successful Page Builder Plugins for WordPress have appeared on the market:

 Out of +8000 active installs of the Gutenberg BETA plugin, only 415 users submitted a review so far.
 203 of them rating it 1 star.

-A lot of WordPress businesses are working hard to be ready for the Gutenberg release (like us).
+A lot of WordPress businesses are working hard to be ready for the Gutenberg release.
+For example, we are making it possible to customize the templates of our plugin through Gutenberg.

 Those who are not, will be losing the biggest opportunity to become relevant, in WordPress recent history.